Infant Toddler Program (12 months to 3 years)

 A typical morning in the Rockingham Montessori School Infant Toddler Program

-Sessions are run by a fully-qualified leader, who brings a wealth of experience.
-Each child is greeted personally with a handshake, and farewelled at the end of the session.
+At Rockingham Montessori’s playgroup, each session is run by a fully-qualified leader, who brings a wealth of experience.
+Each child is greeted personally with a handshake and farewelled at the end of the session.

 Montessori equipment, puzzles, arts & crafts and practical life trays are arranged carefully upon shelves to provide a beautifully prepared environment.
 Parents attend with their child, helping the child to master the work they have chosen.
 Independence is encouraged, and children of different ages may work together, learning from one another.